Radicalization, Terrorism, and Extremism Prevention

 Manjana Sold

-In his dissertation, Maximilian Ruf investigates individual pathways and causalities of radicalisation of Reichsbürger in Germany based on biographical-narrative interviews.
-The overarching aim of the project is to generate and systematise new knowledge on Reichsbürger radicalisation and to delineate it from other radicalisation phenomena in order to identify new starting points for further research and practical development.
+In his dissertation, Maximilian Ruf investigates individual pathways and causalities of radicalization of Reichsbürger in Germany based on biographical-narrative interviews.
+The overarching aim of the project is to generate and systematize new knowledge on Reichsbürger radicalization and to delineate it from other radicalization phenomena in order to identify new starting points for further research and practical development.

 Maximilian Ruf